sushil2601/javaScript_practise/REACT.md

 Q. What is routing and Router in React?
 Ans :-
-    .Routing allows you to create a single page web application with navigation without the need for a full page refresh.
+    .Routing allows you to create a single page web application with navigation without the need of a full page refresh.

     .React Router :- React Router is a popular library in React for handling routing in a web application.
 It allows developers to create single-page applications with multiple views or pages.
 React Router works by defining routes that map to different components.